EngrAbuhena/laravel-simple-api/README.md

 # Laravel Simple Rest API

-<p>This is a Laravel Rest Api products app without Authentication</p>
+<p>This is a Laravel Rest Api products app with CRUD operation but without Authentication</p>

 ## Routes